KevinSmall/HanaShine3d/Docs/Unity Client Architecture.md

 ![](dataflowdetail.png?raw=true)

-### 3.1) GameManager
+### 2.1) GameManager
-This is a singleton object, globally visible, and it provides the service of handling all HTTP/OData calls and provides nicely formatted data.
+The [GameManager](https://github.com/KevinSmall/HanaShine3d/blob/master/Epm3d/Assets/_Scripts/GameManager/GameManager.cs) is a singleton object, globally visible, and it provides the service of handling all HTTP/OData calls and provides nicely formatted data.
 Other objects are "customers" of this service, and they use it like this:
 * First they call GetEpmData_* to request some specific data, eg get a mass PO list or a single PO.
 * The GameManager then makes an asynchronous call to get the data.
 Once that data arrives, the GameManager raises the event On\*DataChanged to say "hey! data has arrived, you can come get it now".
 * Then the customer can call GetEpmResponse_* to get the actual data - and this is when the parsing happens.
 Parsing is only done on demand.

 The GameManager is totally separate from any in-game Unity GameObjects, it touches nothing in-game.
 It is up to the PoFactory and ChartFactory objects to make any changes to in-game objects.
 To see how this happens, we can look at the process from the "customer" side and take a look at the PoFactory class.

-### 3.2) PoFactory
+### 2.2) PoFactory
-The PoFactory is a customer of the GamaManager service described above.
+The [PoFactory](https://github.com/KevinSmall/HanaShine3d/blob/master/Epm3d/Assets/_Scripts/Po/PoFactory.cs) is a customer of the GamaManager service described above.
 The PoFactory operates in two phases.
 In phase one it gets a list of PO items to create (just the PO item keys).
 Then in phase two, it loops through that list and gets more details for each PO, enough information to actually create that PO item as a Unity GameObject.

 If you look inside the PoFactory class, you'll see this pattern: